bogatinovskijasmin/bogatinovskijasmin/aboutme.md

 *Robust and Transferable Anomaly Detection in Log Data using Pre-Trained Language Models*
 **Bogatinovski J.**, Ott H., Acker A., Nedelkoski S., Kao O.
-In Proceedings of ICSE 2021 Workshop on Cloud Intelligence 2021
+In Proceedings of the 43th International Conference on Software Engineering (ICSE 2021) Workshop on Cloud Intelligence	2021 Workshop on Cloud Intelligence 2021
 [arXiv](https://arxiv.org/abs/2102.11570)

 *Self-Supervised Anomaly Detection from Distributed Traces*